-Temporal-Difference (TD) Learning
+Temporal-Difference (TD) Learning and SARA

 Temporal-Difference Learning is a combination of Monte Carlo (MC) ideas and Dynamic Programming (DP) ideas.